psychemedia/storytelling-notes/hudden_dudden.md

 "By gor you talk," says the man, "as if the hide was worth the King's ransom, and I'm thinkin'you must have a great want of a few shillin's," says he, "whin the hide is all you have to the fore, to dipind an."

 "Oh, that's all *you* know about it," says Fairly, "shillin's indeed! by gor it's handfuls o' money the hide is worth.
-Who'll buy a hide — the rale goolden bull's hide!!! "
+Who'll buy a hide — the rale goolden bull's hide!!!"

 "What do you ax for your hide?" says another man.